2020 Stewardship Campaign: Gratitude

 Who will know my pledge?

 We understand that pledge information is very sensitive.
 Pledge information is not public information and is limited to the rector, head of stewardship, treasurer, and bookkeeper.

 What if I have more questions?

-Rev. Elizabeth Riley and Lee Stiles, our Head of Stewardship, are always happy to have a conversation with you about pledging and supporting Emmanuel.
+Rev. Elizabeth Riley and Michael Spencer, our Senior Warden, are always happy to have a conversation with you about pledging and supporting Emmanuel.